Probing small Bjorken-$x$ nuclear gluonic structure via coherent J/$\psi$ photoproduction in ultraperipheral PbPb

 \section{Abstract}

-{Quasi-real photons exchanged in relativistic heavy ion interactions are powerful probes of the gluonic structure of nuclei.
-The first measurement of the coherent $\PJGy$ photoproduction cross section in ultraperipheral lead-lead collisions is presented over a wide range of photon-nucleus center-of-mass energies per nucleon ($\WgPb$).
+{Quasireal photons exchanged in relativistic heavy ion interactions are powerful probes of the gluonic structure of nuclei.
+The coherent $\PJGy$ photoproduction cross section in ultraperipheral lead-lead collisions is measured as a function of photon-nucleus center-of-mass energies per nucleon (\WgPb) over a wide range of $40<\WgPb<400\GeV$.
 Results are obtained using data at the nucleon-nucleon center-of-mass energy of 5.02\TeV collected by the CMS experiment at the CERN LHC, corresponding to an integrated luminosity of $1.52\nbinv$.
-The cross section is observed to rise rapidly at low $\WgPb$, and plateau above $\WgPb \approx 40\GeV$, up to 400\GeV, centera new regime of small Bjorken-$x$ ($\approx 6 \times 10^{-5}$) gluons being probed in a heavy nucleus.
+The cross section is observed to rise rapidly at low $\WgPb$, and plateau above $\WgPb \approx 40\GeV$, up to 400\GeV, entering a new regime of small Bjorken-$x$ (${\approx}6 \times 10^{-5}$) gluons being probed in a heavy nucleus.
 The observed energy dependence is not predicted by current quantum chromodynamic models.}